Why did (ITE) create LeadershipITE?

-Tuition for the program is $3000.
-This includes all workshops (most meals during workshops), course materials, webinars, and full registration at the ITE Annual Meeting and Exhibit.
-Where possible, it may also include registration to a District or Section event if combined with a LITE event.
+Tuition for the program is $3,500.
+This includes two, in-person meetings, nine virtual workshops, four hours in length, course materials, and full registration at the ITE Annual Meeting and Exhibit.

 Are applicants required to have financial support from their employer?

 No. Applicants are only required to show their employer’s commitment.
 However, ITE expects in most cases that participants will have their employer’s and/or District and Section provide financial support.
-Some limited scholarship money may be available to support candidates who need assistance.
+Some scholarship money may be available through the legacy fund to support candidates who need assistance.
 Therefore, ability to pay should not discourage potential candidates from applying.

 What are the time obligations of a participant in the program?

-Participants will be expected to attend and actively participate in three two-day workshops, as well as the ITE Annual Meeting and Exhibit.
-Between workshops, participants will be expected to actively participate with fellow team members to complete small team leadership projects, webinars and class assignments (2-5 hours per month).
-Participants may not miss any of the face-to-face meetings.
+Participants will be expected to attend and actively participate in two, in-person two-day workshops, nine virtual workshops four hours in length, as well as the ITE Annual Meeting and Exhibit.
+Between workshops, participants will be expected to actively participate with fellow team members to complete small team group projects, webinars and class assignments (2-5 hours per month).
+Participants should not miss any of the workshops.

 Who should apply to the LeadershipITE program?